elishacloud/Silent-Hill-2-Enhancements/BuildSound/Dialog/README.md

 The dialogue files in Silent Hill 2 on the PC are stored in the `Silent Hill 2\data\sound\adx\voice\voice.afs` file.
 The afs format is just a container format (like an ISO) and stores all the dialog entries.
 The dialog files need to be in a specific order in the afs file and have a specific name.
 All of them have the extension adx, but the actual content can be in either adx or wav format.

 ### Looping:
-Some files in Silent Hill 2 should loop.
+Some dialog files in Silent Hill 2 should loop.
 To do this requires modification of the adx file metadata.
 The `adxencd.exe` tool has two parameters to handle this.
 The first is `-lps` and the second is `-lpe`.  `-lps` stands for "loop start" and indicates the first audio [sample](https://en.wikipedia.org/wiki/Sampling_(signal_processing)) of the area in the file where you want to loop.  `-lps` stands for "loop end" and indicates the last audio sample that you want to include in the loop.
 A loop can start or end anywhere in the wav file

 The `Build-Dialog-Files.bat` file should be modified with the loop parameters before running it so that you ensure that these files loop correctly.